sjentsch/lsjDocs/Ch04/Ch04_Descriptives_1.rst

 Knowing how to calculate means and medians is only a part of the story.
 You also need to understand what each one is saying about the data, and what that implies for when you should use each one.
-Thit is illustrated in :numref:`fig-meanmedian`.
+This is illustrated in :numref:`fig-meanmedian`.
 The mean is kind of like the “centre of gravity” of the data set, whereas the median is the “middle value” in the data.
 What this implies, as far as which one you should use, depends